Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 With my love for Attack on Titan finally settled thanks to a pair of reviews detailing my thoughts about its two first seasons, I felt the need to watch something similar.
-You know that itch when you finish a good show and want more of that show, but for now there is no new offering from it?
+You know that itch when you finish a good show and want more of that show, but for now, there is no new offering from it?
 Exactly.
-So what do you do in such case?
+So what do you do in such a case?

-Well, you can always try and find something that evokes similar storylines, themes and characters to the ones presented in the previous work that you experienced.
+Well, you can always try and find something that evokes storylines, themes and characters similar to the ones presented in the previous work that you experienced.
 Or maybe something done by the same production team, directed by the same director?
 Hell, just go over to MyAnimeList and look at the anime’s recommendations list.

 Well, almost everything else.

 Story & Setting